tu-delft-library/rdm101-book/modules/module0.md

 ::::

-This course is organized into a few major sections.
+The course is structured into several principal sections.

 - **Modules** are in depth introductory guides with text, quizzes and videos to learn about RDM.
 - **🏋️ Exercises** are activities cover specific areas in more depth.